top of page

 Travelodge by Wyndham

-And, if you need fuel (vehicle or human), try the Roadside Hot Spot at the intersection of U. S. 33 and Ohio 124, just 4.5 miles from the state memorial park.
+And, if you need fuel for your vehicle or a beverage before touring the battlefield, try the Roadside Hot Spot at the intersection of U. S. 33 and Ohio 124, just 4.5 miles from the state memorial park.

 1 Comment